Urgent Care for Diabetes Management

 Diabetes Management Techniques

-If you need medication to control your diabetes, you must see a doctor regularly.
-A physician will monitor your blood sugar levels and adjust your medication as needed.
-If you experience any undesirable side effects while taking medication, one of our physicians can also adjust the dosage or help you find a medication that does not cause the same side effects.
+If you need medication to control your diabetes, you must see a provider regularly.
+A provider will monitor your blood sugar levels and adjust your medication as needed.
+If you experience any undesirable side effects while taking medication, one of our providers can also adjust the dosage or help you find a medication that does not cause the same side effects.